badampudimahesh2005/ApnaColg-Wanderlust_Travel-Listings/README.md

 -create the functionality -> after signup user get login automatically, for this we use login method from passport -create the functionality -> when user try to create|edit|update listing without login ,it navigates to login page then after login ,it should navigate again to the orginal page which is create|edit|update  (req.path , req.originalUrl)

+created listing owner

+-show the edit and delete button to only owner of the listing in show route